Skip to main content

 Full-time / volume seller (25+ items per week)

 FlowLister Pro + eBay app + crosslisting tool.
 Listing speed becomes the bottleneck.
-Higher-tier FlowLister plan + a crosslisting tool to fan out to Mercari/Poshmark.
+Higher-tier FlowLister plan + eBay crosslisting software to fan out to Mercari/Poshmark.

 Buyer who occasionally sells (handful of items/year)